dduril/emmet-samples/README.md

 Boostrap site showcasing samples of using Emmet to quickly generate HTML templates and snippets.

-Built using npm for installing and managing Bootstrap, jQuery and Underscore.js libraries and hand-coded using the Brackets open-source code editor.
+Built using npm for resource management - Bootstrap, jQuery, Underscore.js and coded using Brackets.

 **Tools Required:**